§A metric

 20%

-Average days from invoice sent to paid.
+Average days from invoice issued to paid, over the last 90 days.
 Under seven is excellent; over forty-five drags the rest of the score down with it.

 Active Workload